johnwr-response/angular-seacurity-masterclass-course/LOCAL_NOTES.md

 # Angular Security Masterclass
 Practical Guide to Angular Security - Add Authentication / Authorization (from scratch) to an Angular / Node App

-- Code in Github repository with downloadable ZIP files per section
+- Code in GitHub repository with downloadable ZIP files per section
 - Get a solid foundation in Web Security Fundamentals
 - Perform the attacks yourself manually, in order to fully understand them
 - Understand and Defend an Application against common security attacks, such as Dictionary Attacks, Cross-Site Request Forgery, etc.